roborisen/gcube/README.md

 ### set all GCube motor speed #...
 <img src="./image/4.png">
-This block is set all GCube motor speed with the 8 argument number from GCube 7 to GCube 0
+This block is set all GCube motor speed with the 8 argument numbers from GCube 7 to GCube 0

 ### stop all of the GCube motors
 <img src="./image/5.png">
+This block is stop all of the GCube motors

 ### set rotation angle to # of the GCube #
 <img src="./image/6.png">
+This block is to set rotation angle to # (-10000 ~ 10000 in degrees) of the GCube #

 ### set all GCube rotation angle #...
 <img src="./image/7.png">
+This block is to set each GCube's rotation angle with the 8 argument numbers from GCube 7 to GCube 0

 ### set servo motor angle to # of the GCube #
 <img src="./image/8.png">
+This block is to set servo motor angle to # (-10000 ~ 10000 in degrees) of the GCube #

 ### set all GCube servo motor angle #...
 <img src="./image/9.png">
+This block is to set each GCube's servo motor rotation angle with the 8 argument numbers from GCube 7 to GCube 0

 ### set matrix image of the GCube #
 <img src="./image/10.png">